 The birth of “modern” independent baseball started in 1993 when Miles Wolff created the Northern League.
 The Duluth-Superior Dukes (Duluth, Minnesota), Rochester Aces (Rochester, Minnesota), St. Paul Saints (St. Paul, Minnesota), Sioux City Explorers (Sioux City, Iowa), Sioux Falls, Canaries (Sioux Falls, South Dakota), and Thunder Bay Whiskey Jacks (Thunder Bay, Ontario) formed the six-team Northern League that became independent baseball’s gold standard for nearly two decades.
 Remarkably, five of the original six clubs continue to operate in some form today, with St. Paul, Sioux City, and Sioux Falls still retaining their original identities.
 The Goldeyes replaced Rochester in 1994.

 The Fargo-Moorhead RedHawks (Fargo, North Dakota) and Madison Black Wolf (Madison, Wisconsin) joined the Northern League in 1996.
 In 1999, the Northern League merged with the independent Northeast League, forming a 16-team “super” league.
 This venture operated under the Northern League umbrella.
 The Northern League clubs played in the “Central Conference” while the Northeast League teams played in the “Eastern Conference.”
-The arrangement lasted four years from 1999-2002 with the conferences playing schedules independent of each other.
+The arrangement lasted four years from 1999-2002, with the conferences playing schedules independent of one another.
 The conference champions met in the Northern League Championship Series to decide the league title.
-The championship series during this four-year span marked the only time during the joint arrangement that teams from each conference played head-to-head, giving the final round a classic “World Series” feel.
+The championship series during this four-year span marked the only time teams from each conference played head-to-head, giving the final round a true “World Series” feel.

 In 2003, the Northern League returned to its pre-1999 format.
 By now, the Northern League had expanded into the “Chicagoland” area with Thunder Bay becoming the Schaumburg Flyers (Schaumburg, Illinois) in 1999, and the additions of the Gary SouthShore RailCats (Gary, Indiana) and Joliet Jackhammers (Joliet, Illinois) in 2002.
 Due to delayed ballpark construction, the RailCats played their inaugural 2002 season on the road before moving into their current home (US Steel Yard) the following year.
 The Lincoln Saltdogs (Lincoln, Nebraska) joined the Northern League in 2001, moving from Madison.
 Duluth-Superior moved to Kansas City, Kansas and became the Kansas City T-Bones prior to the 2003 season.